-These homemade strawberry ice cream recipes are among the best ever published.
+These old fashioned strawberry ice cream recipes are among the best ever published.
 You'll love trying them at your house!
 There's nothing like the fresh taste of homemade ice cream when it's flavored with freshly picked strawberries.

 Dr. Chase's Third, Last and Complete Receipt Book (1891)